Mastering KnockoutJS: A Comprehensive Guide for Dynamic Web Apps

 What is KnockoutJS?

 KnockoutJS is a standalone JavaScript implementation of the Model-View-ViewModel (MVVM) pattern with templates.
-The main idea is to update your data model dynamically and take these changes into account in the UI without any effort at all.
+If you are interested in exploring other frameworks we highly encourage you to read our article on best frontend frameworks.
+The main idea of KnockoutJS is to update your data model dynamically and take these changes into account in the UI without any effort at all.
 It’s as if you have a magical mirror in your UI, reflecting changes to the model at any moment.

 Why KnockoutJS over jQuery?